Nuclear Engineering Certificate

 We expect traditional students and working professionals in the region’s nuclear industries would benefit from enrolling in this program.
 Course offerings from the graduate certificate program will be made available on the AMS system and/or on streaming video when possible.
 Courses may be offered late in the day or evening to accommodate working professionals.

 These course offerings will address the following key components:

 - Waste management

-To obtain the certificate, students must complete a minimum of nine credits from the following list of courses, six credits of which of which must be at the graduate level.
-No S/F courses will be used or counted for the certificate; a grade B or higher is required in each course counting towards the certificate.
+To obtain the certificate, students must complete a minimum of 9 credits from the following list of courses, 6 credits of which of which must be at the graduate level.
+No S/F courses will be used or counted for the certificate; a grade of B or higher is required in each course counting towards the certificate.

 To receive the certificate, students must submit an Application for Graduation for Graduate Certificate with the appropriate signatures, pay a fee, and submit it to the Graduate School when the certificate coursework has been completed.

 - ME 461 Introduction to Nuclear Engineering (3 credits).
 A broad introduction: applied nuclear physics, application to the nuclear fuel cycle and reactor core design, systems and safety.